-My name is Michelle and I volunteer at Wessex Cancer Trust’s Isle of Wight Cancer Wellbeing Centre.
+My name is Michelle and I volunteer at Wessex Cancer Support’s Isle of Wight Cancer Wellbeing Centre.

 I am a qualified psychotherapeutic counsellor and wanted to help the charity after losing my husband to cancer in 2019.